fluxsauce/site_audit/README.txt

 Site Audit is a collection of standardized Drush commands for analyzing a Drupal site for best practices.
-Originally designed to provide an actionable report prior to load testing and launch, each report can be read using drush or written as HTML to a file.
+Originally designed to provide an actionable report prior to load testing and launch, each report can be read using Drush or written as HTML to a file.

 = Installation =

-Copy the entire Site Audit project to either your unified or personal drush folder in the commands subdirectory, then clear drush's cache:
+Copy the entire Site Audit project to either your unified or personal Drush folder in the commands subdirectory, then clear Drush's cache:

 drush cc drush